Junocal vs Mariana Tek for reformer pilates

 Most of the operational changes are smaller than studios expect.
 Three classes of change to know about in advance.

 The payment flow.
-Stripe Connect Standard means the studio's Stripe relationship transitions from Mariana Tek-mediated to direct.
+Both platforms run on Stripe, so the payment side is more a re-connection than a migration.
 You connect your existing Stripe account to Junocal via OAuth during onboarding; you remain the full Stripe customer at the account level.
 Past Stripe history, dispute records, payout schedules — all of that stays with you.
-For studios that didn't have a direct Stripe relationship before (running through Mariana Tek-branded processing), you create or activate a Stripe account during onboarding, which adds a few minutes to setup.
+For studios setting up a fresh Stripe connection, you create or activate a Stripe account during onboarding, which adds a few minutes to setup.

 The pick-a-spot configuration.
 Your reformer floor-plan configuration migrates as part of the data import.
 The spot mapping, the favourite-spot persistence rules, the rotation logic — all migrated with the rest of the data.
 The visual editor on Junocal is similar in shape to Mariana Tek's; the spot mapping requires a sign-off step in staging to confirm the layout matches what you've configured.
 The whole staging-to-live cutover for a typical single-location reformer studio takes a Sunday evening.